jameswquinn/JSHeadSpace/examples/svelte-example/README.md

-Certainly!
-I'll create the content for the `examples/svelte-example/` directory, demonstrating how to integrate HeadSpace with a Svelte application.
 This example will use Svelte with SvelteKit for routing and server-side rendering (SSR) capabilities.

 Here's the structure and content for each file: